Key Points on Sliding Door Pet Doors | What You Need to Know

-Generally, the lower the step-over tthe better.
-Especially when your pet is older or arthritic.
-So you might prefer a flap 17" tall with a 3" step-over to one with a 15" height and 5" step-over.
+Generally, the lower the step-over, the better.
+Especially when your pet is older or arthritic, so you might prefer a flap 17" tall with a 3" step-over to one with a 15" height and 5" step-over.
 Both reach 20" at the top, but the taller flap yields a lower step-over and will be easier for older pets.

 More flap and less step-over can also be helpful if you've got a small pet that needs to share with a larger one.

 A pet door that incorporates a user adjustable step-over makes it simpler and offers more flexibility for the future.
-These are only available with Patio Pacific pet panels.
+These are only available with Endura Flap® pet panels.

 4. Check the color of your framing

 Most brands are available in white, satin (aluminum color) or bronze (very dark brown).
-You can paint any of these to get a different color if you wish but the easiest to paint is the white.
+You can paint any of these to get a different color if you wish (the easiest to repaint is the white).
 Check with your local paint shop for primer and paint recommendations.

 5. See if you have dual-pane glass

-You probably do and, unless you're in a Very temperate climate area, you'll want to choose a pet door that has dual-pane glass also.
+You probably do and, unless you're in a very temperate climate area, you'll want to choose a pet door that has dual-pane glass as well.
 You can tell by placing a finger on both sides of your glass.
-If they look like they're touching, you have single pane.
-If they stop about 1/2" apart, you have dual pane.
+If they look like they're touching, you have a single pane.
+If they stop about .5" apart, you have dual pane.

 6. If you want dual-pane glass, how about Low "E" also?

-This coating on the inside of dual pane glass units performs much better than regular glass in insulating your home.
+This coating on the inside of dual pane glass units performs much better than the regular glass in insulating your home.
 Many of our sliding glass door dog door panels have this Low-E coating.

-7. Are you looking for high wind resistance--so you want higher magnet strength on the flap--or are you planning to share a larger flap between a big dog and a smaller dog or cat--so you may need less resistance, especially at the bottom of the flap?
+7. Are you looking for high wind resistance (need higher magnet strength on the flap) or are you planning to share a larger flap between a big dog and a smaller dog or cat (may need less resistance especially at the bottom of the flap)?

 8. See if you've got vinyl frames